Algebraic and logistic investigations on free lattices: Logistic application and complete lattices.

 According to this definition, the relation~$\lt$ is a preorder, and~$H$ is an orthocomplemented semilattice with respect to~$\lt$.
 For the set~$M$ of propositional variables including~$0$ and~$1$, a preorder is defined through\deutsch{durch} the relations

-According to the result of~\S3, there exists the free orthocomplemented semilattice~$H_0$ over~$M$. $H$~is isomorphic to~$H_0$ over~$M$, for $H$~and~$H_0$ consist of the same formulas, and each relation~$a\lt b$ that holds for~$H$ holds also for~$H_0$, as well\deutsch{ebenso} as the other way round.
+According to the result of~\S3, there exists the free orthocomplemented semilattice~$H_0$ over~$M$. $H$~is isomorphic to~$H_0$ over~$M$, for $H$~and~$H_0$ consist of the same formulae, and each relation~$a\lt b$ that holds for~$H$ holds also for~$H_0$, as well\deutsch{ebenso} as the other way round.
 Thus~$M$ is a part of~$H$.
-From this follows immediately the consistency\footnote{The consistency means that no proposition is simultaneously true and false, i.e.\ for no formula~$a$ do $1\lt a$ and $a\lt0$ hold simultaneously.} of the calculus, for from~$1\lt a$ and~$a\lt0$ would follow~$1\lt0$; but this relation does not hold in~$M$.
+From this follows immediately the freedom from contradiction\footnote{The freedom from contradiction means that no proposition is simultaneously true and false, i.e.\ for no formula~$a$ does $1\lt a$ and $a\lt0$ hold simultaneously.} of the calculus, for from~$1\lt a$ and~$a\lt0$ would follow~$1\lt0$; but this relation does not hold in~$M$.

-Apart from\deutsch{außer} the consistency, a decision procedure for~$H$ follows from the construction of~$H_0$.
+Apart from\deutsch{außer} the freedom from contradiction, a decision procedure for~$H$ follows from the construction of~$H_0$.
 In fact, the validity of a relation~$a\lt b$ in~$H_0$ is decidable, as obviously for each theorem only finitely many premisses are possible and a chain of premisses always stops after finitely many terms (the maximal number of steps is easy to estimate).

-Also the consistency of formalised theories in which one does not work with this propositional calculus but with the classical calculus results by this means, if one considers instead of the orthocomplemented semilattices the count\-ably com\-plete boolean lattices.
+Also the freedom from contradiction of formalised theories in which one does not work with this propositional calculus but with the classical calculus results by this means, if one considers instead of the orthocomplemented semilattices the count\-ably com\-plete boolean lattices.

 A ``boolean lattice'' is a distributive lattice in which to each element~$c$ there is an element~$\neg c$ with $c\land\neg c\lt0$ and $c\lor\neg c\gt1$.

 A semilattice~$H$ (with respect to~$\lt$) is called ``count\-ably com\-plete'' if for each countable subset~$N$ of~$H$ there is an element~$c$ of~$H$ such that holds: